INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 330

-11.1.2 Vacation benefits shall be accrued from the date of hire and the rate change will be effective on the pay period of the employee’s anniversary date, unless the anniversary date falls on the pay period, which shall then become the effective date.
-An employee shall not be eligible to take paid vacation until he or she has completed 6 months of service.
+11.1.5 Vacation benefits shall be accrued from the date of hire and the rate change will be effective on the pay period of the employee’s anniversary date, unless the anniversary date falls on the pay period, which shall then become the effective date.
+An employee shall not be eligible to take paid vacation until they have completed six (6) months of service.

-11.2 Leave Schedule - Employees shall schedule all annual vacation leave no later than January 1 of each year.
-The time which employees shall take their vacation shall be approved by the Fire Chief or his designee with regard for the needs of the Fire Department.
+11.2.2 Leave Schedule - Employees shall schedule all annual vacation leave no later than January 1 of each year.
+The time which employees shall take their vacation shall be approved by the Fire Chief or their designee with regard for the needs of the Fire Department.

-12.2.1 Annual vacation leave may be changed after all leave is scheduled with agreement by both the employee and the Chief.
+11.2.3 Annual vacation leave may be changed after all leave is scheduled with Agreement by both the employee and the Chief.

 Article 12